wilcoxmd/particle-setup-web/README.md

 npm install
 ```

 You'll also need to setup .env files to configure any necessary enviornment variables.
-To get started, create one file called `production.env` and another called `developement.env`.
+To get started, create one file called `production.env` and another called `development.env`.
 Inside both, paste:

 ```
 SERVER=http://localhost:8080